gopaycommunity/gopay-dotnet-api/README.md

  connector.GetAppToken();
  ```

  The token gets cached in an instance of GPConnector and its lifetime is 30 minutes.
-The method ` getAppToken()` creates token in a scope `"payment-create"`.
-If you would like to create a token in a different scope call method `getAppToken(<SCOPE>)` Once the token expires its required to obtain a new one by calling the method getAppToken again.
+The method ` GetAppToken()` creates token in a scope `"payment-create"`.
+If you would like to create a token in a different scope call method `GetAppToken(<SCOPE>)` Once the token expires its required to obtain a new one by calling the method getAppToken again.

 ## Avalaible methods